dragonz4477/dragonz4477/README.md

-hi, i'm morgan :3

-student at colorado school of mines
+data science undergrad @ colorado school of mines

-they/he
+bad game player and even worse game modder

 <!---
 dragonz4477/dragonz4477 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.